 Tap to select or deselect a confirm or cancel button, radio button, or checkbox.

 A double-tap is two light taps in rapid succession on the screen.
 Users double-tap to zoom in on the screen.
 You can also customize the double-tap gesture and assign it to other functions.

 Double-tap to temporarily increase the size of the font or of an image.

 Swipe and drag

 A swipe is the gesture where the user touches and moves a finger across the screen.
-It shifts or scrolls the screen according to the gesture’s velocity.
+It shifts or scrolls the screen according to the gesture’s velocity and direction.
 Users can swipe anywhere across the entire screen when the screen does not contain an on-screen target.

 A drag is a gesture where the finger touches an on-screen target and moves it across the screen at a constant speed.
 It moves an on-screen target as much as the user’s finger indicates.
 A drag is sustained as long as the user maintains contact with the screen and ends when the finger is lifted.